-If a student believes that a reasonable accommodation was improperly denied, the student may appeal the OAS Coordinator's decision to the Director of Advising and Academic Resources.
+If a student believes that a reasonable accommodation was improperly denied, the student may appeal the OAS Coordinator's decision to the Director of Counseling.
 Such request must be in writing with reasons for support, and made within seven calendar days of the date of the notice of denial.
+The Director of Counseling will review the request and other relevant documentation, and will affirm the OAS's decision, reverse the OAS's decision, or remand the matter to the OAS with instructions for the Office to consider additional information.
+The appeal decision of the Director of Counseling shall be final.